igorlira/dirplayer-rs/README.md

 DirPlayer is a Shockwave Player emulator written in Rust that aims to make playing old browser games possible on modern browsers.

+## Demo

+Check out a live demo of this project at http://dirplayer-rs.s3-website-us-west-2.amazonaws.com/

 ## Installing dependencies
 ```bash
 npm install